Stephen Newman

 Kodeshio

-Working with a small team to build a cloud native social network platform to allow content creators to connect with their supporters.
-Provided software engineering guidance and technical support for a successful R&D Tax Relief application.
-Platform went into production and began to support content creators, but the start-up folded at the end of the year.
-ASP.NET Core, Azure Service Fabric, Azure Cosmos DB and CQRS.
+Green field environment to build a cloud native social network platform to allow content creators to connect with their supporters.
+Provided software engineering guidance and technical support for a successful R&D Tax Relief application

 January 2018 - December 2018